pgeu/pgeu-system/docs/confreg/configuring.md

 Promotion text
-: Short text (supports markdown) with information about the conference, which is use din promotional pages on the main website.
+: Short text (supports markdown) with information about the conference, which is used in promotional pages on the main website.

 URL to promo picture
 : An URL pointing to a picture promoting this event, which will be